stereobooster/react-snap/Readme.md

 ### Inline css

-Experimental feature.
-Requires improvements.
+Experimental feature - requires improvements.

 `react-snap` can inline critical CSS with the help of [minimalcss](https://github.com/peterbe/minimalcss) and full CSS will be loaded in a nonblocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).

 Use `inlineCss: true` to enable this feature.

-Caveat: as of now `<noscript>` fallback not implemented.
-As soon it will be implemented, this feature will be enabled by default.
+TODO: as soon as the feature will be stable it should be enabled by default.
+As of now `<noscript>` fallback not implemented.

 ### Preload resources

-Experimental feature.
-Requires improvements.
+Experimental feature - requires improvements.

 `react-snap` can capture all required resources on the page and modify HTML, to instruct a browser to preload those resources.
 - It will use `<link rel="preload" as="image">` for images.
 - it will store `json` request to the same domain in `window.snapStore[<path>]`, where `<path>` is the path of json request

 Use `preloadResources: true` to enable this feature.

+TODO: as soon as the feature will be stable it should be enabled by default.

 ## Recipes